-The Azure Management Portal provides two ways for you to create and deploy a cloud service: Quick Create and Custom Create.
+The Azure portal provides two ways for you to create and deploy a cloud service: Quick Create and Custom Create.

 If you plan to publish your cloud service from Visual Studio Online (VSO), use Quick Create, and then set up VSO publishing from Quick Start or the dashboard.
 For more information, see Continuous Delivery to Azure by Using Visual Studio Online, or see help for the Quick Start page.

 Three components are required in order to deploy an application as a cloud service in Azure:

 The cloud service definition file (.csdef) defines the service model, including the number of roles.

 The cloud service configuration file (.cscfg) provides configuration settings for the cloud service and individual roles, including the number of role instances.

 The service package (.cspkg) contains the application code and configurations and the service definition file.